skyfox69/jsapi/README.md

 }
 ```

-When the `call` parameter is missing, a response with HTTP status code 400 and the following
+When the `call` parameter is missing or the value of `call` is empty, a response with HTTP
-body is produced:
+status code 400 and the following body is produced:

 ```json
 {